-The technogenic soil material is based on the plasticity classified as gravelly sandy clay with low plasticity.
-According the AASHTO soil classification system the technogenic soil falls into group A-6.
+Based on the plasticity the clay material has been classified as sandy clay with medium plasticity.

+According the AASHTO soil classification system the clay falls into group A-6.
 The rating of the cohesive soil as subgrade is fair to poor.